The blue wall near La Grande

 The beautiful Blues near Cabbage Hill (in summer!)

 Cabbage Hill.
 Stairway to Heaven.
 Ladd Canyon.
 Mt.
 Emily.
-Deadman's Pass.
+Deadman Pass.
 These are just a few of the picturesque locations in the Blue Mountains of Eastern Oregon.
-Pioneers of the 1850s and later forced their wagons through here and in a few places wagon ruts still exist.
+Pioneers from the 1840s on forced their wagons through here, and in a few places wagon ruts still exist.
 I can only imagine the crushing despair Oregon-bound travelers of old felt when, after already navigating 1700 miles of Great Plains and Rocky Mountains, suddenly faced what looked like an impenetrable blue wall so close to their destination.
-And now, we breeze over that wall even in the feathery whiteness of a winter snowstorm.
+And now, we breeze over that wall even in the feathery whiteness (or wicked blizzard) of a winter snowstorm.